CU-Robotics/buff-code/README.md

 	source buffpy/scripts/install.bash

-First always load the environment variables, if you're not sure if you did just do it again.
+First always load the environment variables, if you're not sure if you did, just do it again.
 Also this script loads the path variables relative to where it was run.
 Make sure to run it from the root of this repo (usually /home/$USER/buff-code).

 	source buffpy/buff.bash

 The majority of functionality is based in the buffpy package.
 This package is setup as a command line tool in buff.bash.
 All you need to utilize this package is call 'buffpy' from the command line.

-	usage: buffpy [-h] [--sshBot] [--GDrive ACTION FOLDER_ID] [--installKeys] [--launch LOCATION] [--botPull] [--build PROFILE] [--clean] [--flash FQBN FW]
+	usage: /home/m_dyse/buff-code/buffpy/bin/buffpy [-h] [--installKeys] [--launch LOCATION] [--botPull] [--build PROFILE] [--install] [--diagnostic] [--initialize] [--clean]

-	CU-Robotics Digital House-Keeper
+        CU-Robotics Multi-Agent Deployment Manager

         optional arguments:
-	-h, --help            show this help message and exit --installKeys         Push local sshkeys to the robot at ROBOT_IP --botPull             Pull data from the robot at ROBOT_IP --build PROFILE       Builds the workspace locally (debug) or to the robot_ip (install) --clean               Clean the current bin and data, NOT recoverable; only run this if you are sure you want to
+          -h, --help         show this help message and exit --installKeys      Push local sshkeys to the robots --launch LOCATION  Launch the robots software on robots --botPull          Pull data from the robot at ROBOT_IP --build PROFILE    Builds the workspace locally (use profile debug) --install          Installs build to the registered robots --diagnostic       Tests a workspace installation and tools --initialize       Initializes registered devices
+          --clean            Clean the current bin and data, NOT recoverable; only run this if you are sure you want to

 To launch a system use the run command: